towhidrazu/Cyclistic_Bike_Share-Data_analysis_with_SQL_and_Power_BI/README.md

 _The case study follows the six step data analysis process:_

 ### ❓ [Ask](#ask)
+Three questions will guide the future marketing program:

+    1. How do annual members and casual riders use Cyclistic bikes differently?
+    2. Why would casual riders buy Cyclistic annual memberships?
+    3. How can Cyclistic use digital media to influence casual riders to become members?

 ### 💻 [Prepare](#step-2-prepare)
 ### 🛠 [Process](#step-3-process)
 ### 📊 [Analyze](#step-4-analyze)